A Decent Model

 A Better Model

 Any social, economic or technological system is going to fail eventually.
 We outgrew hunting and gathering.
 Something will eventually push us out of fertilizer-based agriculture entirely.
 Personally, I think it will be lack of oil for fertilizer (thanks to Charlie Munger).
 It could be something else that nobody’s thought of.
-We must make the transition out of our system before it fails.
-That’s not even to mention that enforcing a biotech ban would be less and less feasible over time.
+We must make the transition to another system before ours fails.
+That’s not even mentioning that enforcing a biotech ban would be less and less feasible over time.
 If GMO sales become illegal, people will still sell GMOs.
 The only difference is that you gain maybe 2 or 3 decades before someone does it, and when they do they won’t be doing toxicology research to ensure safety.

 “A new type of thinking is essential if mankind is to survive and move toward higher levels.” -Albert Einstein

-The other way of thinking about it is that our potential thread length is longer than the one where humans didn’t learn biotechnology.
-We could theoretically learn it without a profit motive, but the research would take much longer.
-Do we have that time before the fertilizer-based production model fails?
+The other way of thinking about it is that the biotech thread length is longer than the one where humans don’t use biotechnology for food production.
+We could theoretically learn it without a monsanto-esque profit motive, but the research would take much longer sans funding.
+How much time do we have before the fertilizer-based production model fails?
 Looking at potential thread length forces the innovative approach.

-This is dangerous, but not as dangerous as sticking to the same system would be.
+This is dangerous, but not as dangerous as sticking to the same system for eons.
 If we had stuck to hunting and gathering, we would eventually have been killed.
-Maybe it would have been our Homo Erectus friends that got to us, or some disease that managed to wipe us out.
+Maybe it would have been our Homo Erectus cousins that got to us, or some disease that managed to wipe us out.
 Most species don’t get far, even intelligent ones.
 Just look at Homo Erectus now.
-If we hadn’t gotten fertilizer-based farming, the same rules apply.
-Even if we had infinite oil for fertilizers, you’d still run into the Malthusian Trap when birth rates hit the invisible barrier of hunger.
+If we hadn’t gotten fertilizer-based farming, the same may have happened to us.
+Most hunter-gatherer societies have been taken over by agricultural civilizations.
+In the future, someone might say that most fertilizer-based agricultural societies have be taken over by biotech-based farming.

 To keep the Malthusian trap at bay, and to provide food without oil-based fertilizer when our reserves run out, we need to consider every option we can.
-Hydroponic growth systems, GMOs, and whatever else we can get our hands on.
-I’m not sure which new technologies will be successful, but I am sure what we’re doing now will lead to ruin.
+That means hydroponic growth systems, GMOs, and whatever else we can get our hands on.
+I’m not sure which new technologies will be successful, but I am sure we can’t continue on the path we have now.
+For society to survive, it needs to change.